Niekuba/dashboard.utils/README.md

 # dashboard.utils

 This is my first package created for educational purposes.
-Containts an shiny app wtih few modules and funcionalities.
+Containts a shiny app wtih few modules and functionalities.